A foolproof crab rasam recipe from the Chettinad cuisine, made with freshly ground rasam podi! Super delicious and yummy!

-So after a break of a month the kitchen divas are back and this time with Chettinad Recipes.
-Years ago, in my visit to a restaurant called "thalapakkatti" in Chennai I had drank something called Crab Rasam.
+So after a month’s break, the kitchen divas are back and this time with Chettinad Recipes.
+Years ago, in one of my visits to a restaurant called “Thalapakkatti” in Chennai, I had a dish called Crab Rasam.
 I liked it so much that I had two servings of that for lunch and nothing else.
 The crabbiness blended superbly with the usual pepper, garlic and other spices in rasam.
-I tried replicating it many times at home but somehow I always thought something was missing, not much was found online or on asking various people and then I came across the book called "The Bangala Table".
-One look at the book and its breathtaking pictures I knew at sometime I will end up buying it, after resisting it for a couple of months I finally gave in and to my surprise the book had a recipe of "Crab Rasam"